rticommunity/rticonnextdds-examples/examples/connext_dds/network_capture/example0-shared_memory_and_udp/cs/README.md

 not been replaced, which is fine since all the source files for the example are already provided.

-*rtiddsgen* generates two solutions for *Visual Studio C++* and *C#*, that you will use to build the types and the C# example, respectively.
-First open *example0_type-dotnet4.0.sln* and build the solution.
-Once you've done that, open *example0_example-csharp.sln* and build the C# example.
+*rtiddsgen* generates a solution for *Visual Studio* (e.g. example0-i86Win32VS2010.sln) that you will use to build the example.

 ## Running C# Example